copious-world/copious-transitions/README.md

 **Processes and distribution:** The extending applications may be separate processes, each with their own TCP port. ***They will share information with each other via shared memory for such requirements as access control.*** Some of the applications may run on different nodes in a cluster.
 Information sharing will be controlled by the use of certain libraries providing shared memory management and pub/sub processes.

 **the main:** How big or small the footprint of the service will be will depend mostly on configuration.
 Each application will create an instance of the same main class, **CopiousTransitions**.
-This application instance will read the configuration file to look for the application's extension classes which the **CopiousTransitions** instane knows how to use.
+This application instance will read the configuration file to look for the application's extension classes which the **CopiousTransitions** instance knows how to use.

 ## Main Process Script